 Although both the species share many similarities, it is crucial to identify the differences to identify the plants!

 Monstera esqueleto has large and light green colored leaves with a more leathery texture.
 On the other hand, Monstera adansonii has comparatively smaller leaves with rich green colored leaves with a less leathery texture.
 They also differ in growth rate and fenestration patterns.

-Some of the basic differences can help you identify the species of Monstera.
-With the difference in species, the care required for both the species also varies.
+Some of the primary differences can help you identify the species of Monstera.
+With the difference in species, the care required for both species also varies.

 Therefore, having a quick scan of this article can help you with the differences between the Monstera esqueleto and adansonii and learn about their care requirements.

 - Are Monstera Esqueleto and Monstera Adansonii Same?

 - Similarities Between Monstera Esqueleto And Monstera Adansonii

 - Different Care Requirements of Monstera Esqueleto and Monstera Adansonii